mshwf/xamarin-docs/docs/xamarin-forms/user-interface/custom-controls.md

 1. Every button has a selected state and unselected state determined by the `IsSelected` property.
 2. The states are visually distinguished through the `SelectedColor` and `UnselectedColor` bindable properties.
-3. The selected Items can be obtained through the bindable property `SelectedItems`.
+3. The selected items can be obtained through the bindable property `SelectedItems`.
 4. The control supports multi-selection (that’s why it’s `SelectedItems` not `SelectedItem`) by setting the `IsMultiSelect` property to `true` (defaults to `false`).

 Bindable properties is the foundation of custom controls (For more information about Xamarin.Forms bindable properties, see [Xamarin.Forms Bindable Properties